Kerollos-Saad/Kushk_3m3bdo/README.md

 # Kushk 3m 3bdo

-Developed a comprehensive, feature-rich e-commerce application using ASP.NET Core 8 following the MVC architectural pattern, with a focus on performance, scalability, security, user-friendly interface with seamless navigation, advanced search functionality, and an immersive product browsing experience.
+Developed a comprehensive, feature-rich e-commerce application using ASP.NET Core 8 following the MVC architectural pattern, focusing on performance, scalability, security, and a user-friendly interface with seamless navigation, advanced search functionality, and an immersive product browsing experience.
-Implemented robust authentication and authorization using ASP.NET Core Identity, providing role-based access control and safeguarding user accounts with secure password management, multi-factor authentication, and token-based security mechanisms.
+Implemented robust authentication and authorization using ASP.NET Core Identity, providing role-based access control, secure password management, multi-factor authentication, and token-based security mechanisms.

+The system supports both user-driven online orders and admin-processed local orders, allowing administrators to manage orders on behalf of local customers while maintaining real-time synchronization with the central database.

 # Technologies used
 * Front-End: